harrisonzhu508/citadelchallenge/docs/source/gp.rst

+.. _gp:

 Spatiotemporal Modelling
 ========================

 Motivation
 ----------

 For policy makers, it would be a paramount importance to understand when and where outbreaks of influenza will occur: allowing for suitable allocation of resources for disaster prevention and planning.
-The study of the spatiotemporal and geographical factors to disease outbreaks have only recently become a source of research interest (Bhatt et al., 2017; Chen et al, 2019).
+The study of the spatiotemporal and geographical factors to disease outbreaks have only recently become a source of research interest [#bhatt]_ [#chen]_.

 **In this contribution**, we propose 3 classes of models: Gaussian process regression, Deep Gaussian processes and, to the best of our knowledge, a new Gaussian process mixture with XGBoost mean function model to provide a surveillance model for influenza outbreaks.